Energy in Iceland

 The Icelandic government aspires that the nation will be carbon neutral by 2040.
 The largest obstacles to this are road transport and the fishing industry.

 In 2015, the total electricity consumption in Iceland was 18,798 GWh.
 Renewable energy provided almost 100% of production, with 75% coming from hydropower and 24% from geothermal power.
-Only two islands, Grimsey and Flatey, are not connected to the national grid and so rely primarily on diesel generators for electricity.
+Only two islands, Grímsey and Flatey, are not connected to the national grid and so rely primarily on diesel generators for electricity.
 Most of the hydropower plants are owned by Landsvirkjun (the National Power Company) which is the main supplier of electricity in Iceland.
 Landsvirkjun produces 12,469 GWh which is 75% of the total electricity production in Iceland.

 The main use of geothermal energy is for space heating, with the heat being distributed to buildings through extensive district-heating systems.
 Nearly all Icelandic homes are heated with renewable energy, with 90% of homes being via geothermal energy.
 The remaining homes that are not located in areas with geothermal resources are heated by renewable electricity instead.

 Iceland is the world's largest green energy producer per capita and largest electricity producer per capita, with approximately 55,000 kWh per person per year.
 In comparison, the EU average is less than 6,000 kWh.
 Most of this electricity is used in energy-intensive industrial sectors, such as aluminium production, which developed in Iceland thanks to the low cost of electricity.

 Energy resources

 Iceland's unique geology allows it to produce renewable energy relatively cheaply, from a variety of sources.
 Iceland is located on the Mid-Atlantic Ridge, which makes it one of the most tectonically active places in the world.
 There are over 200 volcanoes located in Iceland and over 600 hot springs.
-There are over 20 high-temperature steam fields that are at least 150 °C [300 °F]; many of them reach temperatures of 250 °C. This is what allows Iceland to harness geothermal energy, and these steam fields are used for heating everything from houses to swimming pools.
-Hydropower is harnessed through glacial rivers and waterfalls, both of which are common in Iceland.
-Iceland also has an exclusive economic zone measuring some 751,345 km² which could be used for offshore wind farms.
-By comparison, Germany with an exclusive economic zone measuring 57,485 km² produced roughly 24 TWh of electricity with its offshore wind farms in 2021.
-However, both the German Bight and Germany's share of the Baltic Sea are relatively shallow, whereas Iceland's waters include some comparatively deep parts of the North Atlantic and the Iceland Sea.
-This could make offshore construction more challenging and costly or outright impossible in the worst case.
+There are over 20 high-temperature steam fields that are at least 150 °C; many of them reach temperatures of 250 °C. This is what allows Iceland to harness geothermal energy, and these steam fields are used for heating everything from houses to swimming pools.
+Iceland is also starting to use "cold" areas away from the steam fields to produce warm water for space heating.
+There is a big potential for hydro power, as rivers, especial glacial ones, fall from the high areas and provide big changes in elevation over small distances, due to the mountainous landscape.

+Iceland has good resources for onshore wind.
+The two 0.9 MW turbines, Hafið, set up for testing purposes, produce 6.7 GWh/a, that gives 42% of the name plate power averaged over the year, a very high number for an onshore turbine.
+Offshore wind power is rather unlikely, due to few shallows along the coast.